Healthy Homes Assessment Mohaka

 What are unreasonable gaps and holes?

-You don’t require to block gaps or holes in the building.
-For instance, small gaps around windows and doors could be required to allow for the movement of the structure as the home gets warmer and cooler, so that they can still be opened and closed rather instead of being stuck.
-We will check all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows could be required to allow for movement within the building when the home is heated and cools so that they can still be closed and opened rather than being stuck.
+We will inspect all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections